 The good news is that Italian nonnas (grandmothers) share their generations old recipes with you at the tiny trattorie found in every town, every village.
 Each mouthful is a taste of this land, its history and family traditions.

-One such restaurant is La Civetta, it's just up the road from Il Rifugio and offers traditional dishes in hearty portions.
+One such restaurant is La Civetta and offers traditional dishes in hearty portions.

-The nonna at La Civetta is Alfonsina Falcone and, should you feel you'd like to learn her secret recipes with a cooking lesson or two, or have her cook for you at Il Rifugio, then all you need do is ask.
+The nonna at La Civetta is Alfonsina Falcone and, should you feel you'd like to learn her secret recipes sign up for a cooking lesson or two, all you need do is ask.

 I nearly forgot Buffalo Mozzarella.
 That would be a HUGE mistake.
 It's unlike normal old cow variety mozzarella - far creamier and far tastier.
 They even make gelato (ice-cream) from it down here and a creamier gelato you'll never have.
 Still, the mozzarella is the cherry on top - try it in a Caprese salad.

 The best one to visit is the Barlotti Farm (Barlotti Caseificio), right around the corner from the Paestum site in via Torre di Paestum 1.
 Meet the buffalo first and then try the mozzarella.

 For dessert a slice of their ricotta cake, made with buffalo milk and pears, is out of this world - so light, so delicate, so perfect.